Effect of Hurricane Katrina on Tulane University

 As a result of Hurricane Katrina and its effects on New Orleans, Tulane University was closed for the second time in its history—the first being during the American Civil War.
 The university closed for four months during Katrina, as compared to four years during the Civil War.

 The School of Public Health and Tropical Medicine's distance learning programs and courses stayed active, despite the storm displacing about 100,000 students.
+Many degree programs were cut, most notably in the engineering field.

 Prior to Katrina, Tulane University was the largest private employer in the city of New Orleans; immediately afterward it became the city's single largest employer of any type, public or private.

-Also as a result of Katrina's impact, the football team was forced to play its entire season on the road due to Katrina's destruction of the Superdome.
+Also as a result of Katrina's impact, the football team was forced to play its entire season on the road due to Katrina's extensive damage to the Superdome.
 The university reopened on January 17, 2006.

 Evacuation

 Tulane began to publicly respond to the arrival of Hurricane Katrina on August 27, 2005, with an initial plan to close the university until September 1.
 The following day, that date was extended to "no earlier than" September 7.
-University officials led a rare evacuation of nearly 400 students (one report said that the number was closer to 700) to Jackson State University, all of whom remained safe after the hurricane's passage and returned to their homes if they were from outside the gulf coast region.
+University officials led a rare evacuation of nearly 400 students (one report said that the number was closer to 700) to Jackson State University, all of whom remained safe after the hurricane's passage and returned to their homes if they were from outside the Gulf Coast region.
 This was the second time Tulane's evacuation plan had been used, the first being in September 2004 during Hurricane Ivan.
-In other recent hurricanes such as Georges in 1998, Tulane simply used its larger dorms as shelters for students.
+In other hurricanes such as Georges in 1998, Tulane simply used its larger dorms as shelters for students.

 During the storm, Tulane University Hospital & Clinic lost power and received patients from neighboring hospitals, the Louisiana Superdome, and the New Orleans Morial Convention Center.
 These patients, along with all hospital staff, staff family members present, and patients were evacuated within five days via helicopters from the top floor of a neighboring parking garage.
 This rescue effort was organized, directed, and paid for by the hospital's parent company, HCA.
 On February 14, 2006 it was the first hospital to reopen in downtown New Orleans after the hurricane.